szha215/cs701-heterogeneous-system-on-chip/Docs/Phase 2/PHASE2-Overview.md

 In the test bench, the DataCall, there exists `XXX` signals for some of the ports.
 These are indicate that the port are not connected to the NoC.

 ### Integration of ReCOP and JOP using TDMA-MIN

+ReCOP will send datacall packets to JOP and by using a specific Java program JOP is able to respond accordingly.
+Specifically JOP will then proceed to send different commands to ASP.
+Refer to `recop_asp_jop_integration` document for more details.